 Whether you keep chickens or have a parrot as a pet, the winters can be harsh on the bodies of your avian friends.
 A bird’s body is not well equipped for cold temperatures, even in well-insulated, sheltered areas.
 Besides keeping the birds inside a sheltered space, there are other tips you should follow to keep any pet bird warm in the winter.

 Cage covers will go over the cage the bird resides in.
 The covers, particularly winter-crafted covers, help trap the heat within the cage.
-It is best to put these kinds of covers over the cages when it is night out.
-That way, the bird can enjoy the warmth of the sun during the day, and then be covered by a blanket at night.
+It is best to put these kinds of covers over the cages when it is “night out”.
+That way, you can peep pet birds warm at night with a cover and in the daytime, they can enjoy the sun.

 Whether it is a cage for a finch or a chicken pen, where the avian home is located in the home or barn is very important.
 That is because improper insulation can make cold drafts fly into the area.
 Unless you properly insulate the windows and walls, it is best to move the pens or cages away from drafty areas.
 Keep the pens or cages in a safe, central spot where heat is not being lost from the home or barn.

-Heat lamps are one direct way to apply heat to a bird when it is very cold.
-Like a space heater, the heat lamps act as portable, plug-in heaters that can safely warm up a bird when they are under the light.
-Although the heat will dissipate if the lamp is turned off, the heat lamps can provide some pleasurable amounts of heat to a cold bird.
+Heaters and heat lamps are a direct way to apply heat to a bird when it is very cold.
+Like a space heater, the heaters act as portable, plug-in heaters that can safely warm up a bird when they are under or close to it.
+The heater and also heat lamps can provide some pleasurable amounts of heat to a cold bird.